Viji Finance Ltd leads losers in 'B' group

 ALSO READ

-Manaksia Coated Metals & Industries consolidated net profit declines 71.59% in the June 2020 quarter
+Khaitan Chemicals & Fertilizers standalone net profit rises 194.96% in the September 2020 quarter

-Manaksia Coated Metals & Industries standalone net profit declines 56.58% in the June 2020 quarter
+Khaitan Chemicals & Fertilizers standalone net profit rises 1356.10% in the March 2020 quarter

-Manaksia Coated Metals & Industries consolidated net profit declines 50.62% in the March 2020 quarter
+Mohota Industries reports standalone net loss of Rs 7.77 crore in the March 2020 quarter

+Mohota Industries reports standalone net loss of Rs 4.58 crore in the June 2020 quarter

 -

-Alps Industries Ltd, Asian Hotels (East) Ltd, Steel Exchange India Ltd and Manaksia Coated Metals & Industries Ltd are among the other losers in the BSE's 'B' group today, 02 November 2020.
+Tilaknagar Industries Ltd, Mohota Industries Ltd, Career Point Ltd and Khaitan Chemicals & Fertilizers Ltd are among the other losers in the BSE's 'B' group today, 04 November 2020.

-Alps Industries Ltd, Asian Hotels (East) Ltd, Steel Exchange India Ltd and Manaksia Coated Metals & Industries Ltd are among the other losers in the BSE's 'B' group today, 02 November 2020.
+Tilaknagar Industries Ltd, Mohota Industries Ltd, Career Point Ltd and Khaitan Chemicals & Fertilizers Ltd are among the other losers in the BSE's 'B' group today, 04 November 2020.

-Viji Finance Ltd lost 9.62% to Rs 0.47 at 14:29 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 131 shares were traded on the counter so far as against the average daily volumes of 2903 shares in the past one month.
+Viji Finance Ltd crashed 9.80% to Rs 0.46 at 13:45 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1000 shares were traded on the counter so far as against the average daily volumes of 2764 shares in the past one month.

-Alps Industries Ltd tumbled 9.57% to Rs 1.04.
-The stock was the second biggest loser in 'B' group.On the BSE, 104 shares were traded on the counter so far as against the average daily volumes of 2247 shares in the past one month.
+Tilaknagar Industries Ltd tumbled 8.00% to Rs 16.1.
+The stock was the second biggest loser in 'B' group.On the BSE, 17433 shares were traded on the counter so far as against the average daily volumes of 34122 shares in the past one month.

-Asian Hotels (East) Ltd crashed 7.79% to Rs 129.1.
-The stock was the third biggest loser in 'B' group.On the BSE, 791 shares were traded on the counter so far as against the average daily volumes of 223 shares in the past one month.
+Mohota Industries Ltd lost 7.54% to Rs 7.85.
+The stock was the third biggest loser in 'B' group.On the BSE, 382 shares were traded on the counter so far as against the average daily volumes of 3800 shares in the past one month.

-Steel Exchange India Ltd pared 7.35% to Rs 32.15.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 18175 shares were traded on the counter so far as against the average daily volumes of 8810 shares in the past one month.
+Career Point Ltd slipped 6.47% to Rs 154.65.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 2763 shares were traded on the counter so far as against the average daily volumes of 4967 shares in the past one month.

-Manaksia Coated Metals & Industries Ltd slipped 6.90% to Rs 3.91.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 6790 shares were traded on the counter so far as against the average daily volumes of 1096 shares in the past one month.
+Khaitan Chemicals & Fertilizers Ltd dropped 5.93% to Rs 21.4.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 1.17 lakh shares were traded on the counter so far as against the average daily volumes of 91969 shares in the past one month.

 Powered by Capital Market - Live News